moonbitlang/moonbit-course/course12/lecture_en.md

 }
 ```

 With this interface, we can use the native control flow of the language for computation and dynamically generate computation graphs.
-In the following example, we can choose an expression to compute based on the current value of `y`, and when we differentiate, we differentiate the corresponding expression.
+In the following example, we can choose an expression to compute based on the current value of $y$, and when we differentiate, we differentiate the corresponding expression.

 ```moonbit
 fn max[N : Number](x : N, y : N) -> N {